 The Hinckley Fire Museum offers a view into the wildfire of 1894, one of the largest wildfires in recorded history.
 The inferno reached far into the sky and changed Minnesota history forever.
 View artifacts that made it through the fire, learn stories of the survivors, and delve deeply into this lesser-known but incredibly impactful part of Minnesota history.

 Duluth’s Mountain Bike Trails, Duluth

 With more than 100 miles of mountain bike trails within the city limits, it’s no wonder Duluth is known as Minnesota’s mountain bike capital.
 Hit up The Duluth Experience or Day Tripper of Duluth for a guided tour of the area trails, or rent a mountain bike from Continental Ski & Bike and head out for yourself.
-And after a long day of riding, hit up one of Duluth’s many breweries and taprooms to rest up over a pint.
+And after a long day of riding, you'll find plenty of ways to relax and rewind in Duluth.

 New Scenic Cafe, Duluth

 About fifteen miles outside of Duluth along Scenic Highway 61, you’ll pass an understated, old-school-Americana style cafe.
 The modest exterior doesn’t give much away, but for those in the know, the New Scenic Cafe is one of Minnesota’s best dining experiences – and you can’t beat the view.

 For people biking USBR 41, Tettegouche State Park is a camper’s paradise.
 Located about 60 miles up Lake Superior's North Shore from Duluth, Tettegouche is the perfect place to set up camp after a long day of riding.
 If you’ve still got some energy, be sure to hit the hiking trails for unparalleled views of the Sawtooth Mountains, the High Falls of the Baptism River, and the spectacular overlooks at Shovel Point.